WHO WE ARE

 Upon graduation, Lindsay worked at The Hollywood Reporter and Carol Mann Agency in New York City.
 Through her experience as a writer, photographer, and social media manager, she has explored the facets of both mainstream and equine-industry organizations.

-During her four years as Public Relations and Social Media Manager for HITS Horse Shows, she created promotional and editorial material for competitions nationwide, including the $3 Million Triple Crown of Show Jumping.
-Her work has appeared in several prominent equine publications including The Chronicle of the Horse, EQU Lifestyle, Horse & Style Magazine, and Sidelines Magazine.
+During her four years as Public Relations and Social Media Manager for HITS Horse Shows, she created promotional and editorial material for competitions nationwide.
+Her work has appeared in prominent equine publications including The Chronicle of the Horse, Equestre Americas, Equestrian Living, Horse & Style Magazine, Puissance Magazine, and Sidelines Magazine.

 Dedicated to bringing the sport of show jumping to the masses, Lindsay is proud to be part of the Jump Media team, furthering her zeal for the best of horse sport.